ganlanyuan/rocket/README.md

 </p>
 Rocket is a powerful SASS library to help web developers handle layout, color and other components.

-**Version 2 will not be updated except issues fixing.
+**Version 2 will not be updated except issue fixing.
 If you want to keep updated, please turn to [Version 3](https://github.com/ganlanyuan/rocket/tree/v3).**

 [sassdoc](http://creatiointl.org/gallery/william/sassdoc/)
 [demos](http://creatiointl.org/gallery/william/rocket/layout-grid.php)